FOREX-Dollar starts week under shadow of underwhelming data, N. Korea

 The dollar index, which tracks the greenback against a

-basket of six major peers, was 0.1 percent lower on the day at
+basket of six major rivals, was slightly lower on the day at

 The North fired a ballistic missile that landed in the sea